konflux-ci/architecture/ADR/00xx-component-dependencies.md

 Important to understand: the declared dependencies as defined on the Components' `depends on` lists and PR Groups are two different things:

 * Component dependencies are declarations about which Components' builds need each other.
-Automation uses this to create PRs in jPR Groups.
+Automation uses this to create PRs in PR Groups.
   * You say in english: “Builds of Component A depend on builds of Component B.”
 * PR Groups can be supplied by the user without any declared Component dependencies:
   * You say in english: “PR #1 and PR #2 are in the same PR Group.”